-- Q: If I decide to connect what will my costs be? - A: Connection charge = \$2,500, Permit Fee = \$50, Hire a licensed contractor to connect from lateral stub to the home = variable; pump system with controls = \$4,500 (has options and must comply with TOA specifications) - Q: Who will own the pump system? - A: Each resident will own their system - Q: What will I do if my pump system has a problem? - A: It will be each owner's responsibility to manage their system (as they do now) If there is enough interest, the AWPCA will assist with developing an on-call maintenance program with a system representative - Q: How will the Town determine where to locate my lateral connection? - A: Town staff will attempt to meet with every property owner during the final design stage.
+- Q: If I decide to connect what will my costs be? - A: Connection charge = \$2,500, Permit Fee = \$50, Hire a licensed contractor to connect from lateral stub to the home = variable; pump system with controls = \$4,500 (has options and must comply with TOA specifications) - Q: Who will own the pump system? - A: Each resident will own their system - Q: What will I do if my pump system has a problem? - A: It will be each owner's responsibility to manage their system (as they do now).
+AWPCA may assist with developing an on-call maintenance program with a system representative - Q: How will the Town determine where to locate my lateral connection? - A: Town staff will attempt to meet with every property owner during the final design stage.